 The concept of this book came from co-author Uldis Zarins.
-A classically trained sculptor, with 20 years of sculpting experience, looking for good visual anatomy book for his students, that would help to explain the forms of the human figure.
+A classically trained sculptor, with 20 years of sculpting experience, looking for a good visual anatomy book for his students, that would help to explain the forms of the human figure.
 After years of fruitless searching, Uldis decided to roll up his sleeves and take one for the team.
-So, he embarked on an epic quest to create a book for solid anatomical reference for any aspiring artist.
+So, he embarked on an epic quest to create a book for reliable anatomical reference for any aspiring artist.

 Guess no more!

-Not just for sculptors.
+Not just for sculptors

-"A secret weapon’’ to making a realistic human form.
+A guide to making a realistic human form

 What sets apart good classical artists from others?
-Major factors are the skills and practice of course, but the good live model makes a huge difference!
+Major factors are the skills and practice, of course, but the good live model makes a huge difference!
 If you have a good reference, you won't need a live model anymore.
-Be inspired, and don't waste your precious time on the search for images in google, basically, everything you need is in this book!
+Be inspired, and don't waste your precious time on the search for images in google; basically, everything you need is in this book!

 Anatomy for artists article goes more in-depth.
 The author describes the idea behind the book and the content it contains, a way of creating a realistic human figure.